internship-dei/Project-Y/README.md

 ### Component 1 - Web Scraping module
 You are required to scrape two weeks ( Feb 1 , 2021 to Feb 14 , 2021) of web news files from The Hindu archive site : https://www.thehindu.com/archive/web/2021/02/ .
 As per the Robots.txt at Hindu website(https://www.thehindu.com/robots.txt) , the archives section is NOT in disallow , thus it implies it is within legal norms to scrape the archive section.

-You will need to find URL patterns with which you can go to each day of the two weeks period of February month , find web links and then recursively hit all the web new pages that have occured on that page.
+You will need to find URL patterns with which you can go to each day of the two weeks period of February month , find web links and then recursively hit all the web news pages that have occured on that given day page.
 From each of the page , you need to scrape out the web content and create an independent JSON file that will capture all the text details as values and store them in a key named "text" within that file.

 For each of the file to be identifiable independently , create a sequence pattern which will be used for nameing the file.
 For e.g :